workape/EBL/README.md

 An example of the output can be found in the *ebl-out* directory in this repository.

-## zeus-tracker.py
+## zeus-tracker.py (IP and URL)
-This script will ingest data from the [Zeus Tracker](https://zeustracker.abuse.ch/blocklist.php) site and pull in and filter the data for presentation as an EBL.
+This script will ingest data from the [Zeus Tracker](https://zeustracker.abuse.ch/blocklist.php) site and filter the data for presentation as an EBL.
 While this is pure list data, this script can be altered to include any additional checks that are needed for data verification.

+## openphish.py (URL Only)
+This script will ingest data from the [OpenPhish](https://openphish.com/) site and reformat for presentation as an EBL